Q: What is AP VoteCast?

 Q: How does the VoteCast survey process work?

-A: Starting six days before and concluding as polls close across the country on Election Day, VoteCast will interview approximately 122,000 registered voters in English and Spanish.
+A: Starting eight days before and concluding as polls closed across the country on Election Day, VoteCast interviewed approximately 139,000 registered voters in English and Spanish.
 By comparison, a high-quality pre-election poll is usually based on interviews with between 600 and 1,000 people.

 Our questionnaires ask a standard set of demographic questions, such as age, race and ethnicity, marital status and income.
 We also ask a series of opinion questions, seeking details on what issues voters care most about, their thoughts on the direction of the country and their opinion on a variety of topics that are specific to their state.
 We also ask for whom they cast their ballot for U.S. Senate and governor, as well as the party of their candidate of choice for U.S. House.
 In a few states, we also ask about ballot measures and races for statewide office.